HighDimensionalEconLab/transversality/README.md

 # Replication scripts

 ## Weights and Biases
-One tool for testing the methods with different seeds is [Weights and Biases](https://wandb.ai/).
+One tool for testing the methods with different different hyperparameters and setups is [Weights and Biases](https://wandb.ai/).

 This is a free service for academic use.
 It provides a dashboard to track experiments and a way to run hyperparameter optimization sweeps.

 To use it, first create an account with Weights and Biases, then, assuming you have installed the packages above, ensure you have logged in,